ss20040163/my-portfolio/README.md

-# my-portfolio
+# Scott Salter's Portfolio
-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.
+Or should do once I've finished the demo!